Closed

 Ineligible Costs and Activities

-- Scholarships, prizes, gratuities, awards, and other individual benefits
+- Scholarships, prizes, gratuities, awards, and payments for individual benefit

-- Endowment funds and third-party funding to other organizations
+- Endowment funds, third-party funding to another organization, and consignment fees

 Eligible geographic areas